What is an Adoption Order?

 With respect to step-parent adoptions, the Family Law Act 1975 (Cth) enables step parents and the biological parent (that they are in a relationship with) to jointly apply to the Family Court for leave to commence adoption proceedings under s 60G.
 It is important that every step has been made to serve the other biological parent with the documents, as they need to provide the Court with their views (consent or denial of the Order).
 If leave is granted the applicants then go through a process of investigation involving the relevant government department, and a further application (when appropriate) is made to the Children’s Court seeking the parentage Order that is required.
 Once the Order is made the child then ceases to be the child of the former parents and exclusively becomes a child of the adopting parents.
 This is why the biological parent and step parent must apply for the Order jointly – otherwise the biological parent who is in a relationship with the step parent loses their legal parental tie.

 If leave to have the Order made is not provided, the parties may have an ability to appeal the decision, or otherwise seek a different type of Order.

-At Best Wilson Buckley, we have a team of experienced adoption Lawyers who can provide advice in relation to your obligations and rights in relation to adoption law in Australia.
+Family Lawyers Brisbane at Best Wilson Buckley Family Law, we have a team of experienced adoption and Divorce Lawyers Brisbane who can provide advice in relation to your obligations and rights in relation to adoption law in Australia.
 Contact one of our offices today to speak with an experienced adoption lawyer.